 When you look at a clear sky and are able to discern its blue color, you are using the occipital lobe.
 Located at the back of the brain, the occipital lobes are responsible for visual perception.
 Damage to them results in loss of visual capability, an inability to identify colors, and hallucinations.
 At times, patients experience severe vision loss or total blindness.

 As is the case with other traumatic brain injuries, damage to the occipital lobe most often occurs as a result of vehicle crashes, falls, and firearms.
-Taking steps to prevent these injuries could save you or a loved one a lifetime of the added stress that accompanies traumatic brain injuries.
+Taking steps to prevent these injuries could save you or a loved one a lifetime of the added stress and depression that accompanies traumatic brain injuries.
 These include: always wearing seat belts; making sure children are in safety or booster seats at all times; wearing helmets when biking, riding a motorcycle, scooter, sled, snow mobile, etc. or when playing contact sports; removing tripping hazards around your home; using non-slip shower mats; installing rails on both sides of stairways, and making sure there is good lighting throughout your home.
 However, once brain injuries occur, there is no cure.
 The goal of treatment and rehabilitation is to assist the patient in strengthening the skills he or she continues to possess, while helping to find compensatory strategies for adaptation of those that are lacking.

 When an individual is suspected to have a traumatic brain injury, a team of specialists assembles to guide the patient and family through the recovery process.
 In most cases, this group consists of several persons.
 A physiatrist, skilled in neurology and orthopedics, will use techniques of physical and medical rehabilitation to help the patient to regain as much functioning as possible.
 A neuropsychologist will run tests to ascertain what aspects of “competence” have been lost as a result of the injury.
 The patient’s motor functioning, including strength, balance, coordination and movement, will be assessed by a physical therapist, who will suggest exercises and strategies for improvement.
 A speech consultant will be called in to focus on helping the patient with skills of expression, comprehension, and communication.